-We have incurred significant losses since our inception.
+We have had a history of incurring significant losses since our inception.
 We expect to incur losses over the next several years and may never achieve or maintain profitability.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$60.0 million for the year ended December 31, 2018, \$86.4 million for the year ended December 31, 2019, and \$21.5 million for the three months ended March 31, 2020.
-As of March 31, 2020, we had an accumulated deficit of \$405.1 million.
-Through March 31, 2020, we have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock, private placements of our convertible notes and borrowings under credit facilities.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, commercialization of ReSure Sealant and the commercial launch of DEXTENZA for the treatment of ocular inflammation and pain following ophthalmic surgery in July 2019.
-Although we expect to generate revenue from sales of DEXTENZA, we expect to continue to incur significant expenses and operating losses over the next several years.
+Our net losses were \$86.4 million for the year ended December 31, 2019 and \$155.6 million for the year ended December 31, 2020.
+For the three months ended March 31, 2021, we reported net income of \$3.1 million, primarily due to a change of \$25.0 million in the fair value of our derivative liability related to our outstanding unsecured senior subordinated convertible notes, or the Convertible Notes, during the period.
+As of March 31, 2021, we had an accumulated deficit of \$536.1 million.
+We have financed our operations primarily through private placements of our preferred stock, public offerings of our common stock, private placements of our Convertible Notes and borrowings under credit facilities.
+We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials, and the commercialization of ReSure Sealant and DEXTENZA® for the treatment of ocular inflammation and pain following ophthalmic surgery.
+Although we expect to continue to generate revenue from sales of ReSure Sealant and DEXTENZA, we expect to continue to incur significant expenses and operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.